-We are planning a range of strategic actions in collaboration with municipal partners, nonprofit organizations, and regional authorities.
+We are planning a range of strategic actions in collaboration with municipal partners, not-for-profit organizations, and regional authorities.
 These actions include maintaining key partnerships, enhancing infrastructure, promoting sustainable commuting for students and staff, and transitioning our fleet toward low-carbon alternatives.
 These efforts will help reduce transportation-related emissions, improve accessibility, and support vibrant, walkable school communities.